-HJ Carroll Park is home to two picnic shelters, soccer and baseball fields, basketball courts, BMX practice track for various bikes and skill levels, and walking trails with Chimacum Creek access to watch the salmon run.
+HJ Carroll Park is home to two picnic shelters, a playground, soccer and baseball fields, basketball courts, a BMX practice track for various bikes and skill levels, and walking trails with Chimacum Creek access to watch the salmon run.
 The Kul Kah Han Native Plant Garden and the Chimacum Creek Labyrinth are additional things to explore at the park.
 Anderson Lake State Park is a nearby 496 acre day-use park with boating, fishing, canoeing, and geocaching.